All Episodes

 I want Americans to have the choice.

-But I want if we're going to hire people in critical conditions, uh positions, like air traffic controllers and people within the FAA.
+But I want if we're going to hire people in critical conditions, positions like air traffic controllers and people within the FAA, if we're going to hire doctors, if we're going to hire other professionals, you need one criteria, one standard, hire the best people.

-But if you're hiring the best people, you should you shouldn't be, you know, you know, having a checklist.
+But if you're hiring the best people, you shouldn't be having a checklist.

-No, you hire the best the best qualified people for the job.
+No, you hire the best qualified people for the job.

 And we want to live in a society where everybody has an opportunity.

-They spend more per capita in New York for student than any industrialized country with the worst results.
+They spend more per capita in New York per student than any industrialized country with the worst results.

 Hey there.